vidharm/vidharm/README.md

 * filename: The unique id of the clip
 * label: A single or list of labels from the label set ("BT,"7","11","15")
-* total_frames: The total number of frames in the clip (this number is adapted to the preprocessed dataset which will be released at a later time)
+* total_frames: The total number of frames in the clip (this number is adapted to the preprocessed dataset, see info below)

 ## Download links

 ## Raw Clips
-For access, send an email to <a href="mailto:johan.edstedt@liu.se">johan.edstedt@liu.se</a>
+The raw clips are available at <a href="https://liuonline-my.sharepoint.com/:u:/g/personal/johed13_liu_se/EbW2j_Dm5btBqa3XRucfuXYBebj4upFJAiPeJsQqkUcAvg?e=RyNv1r">this url.</a>.
-.
+The password is "vidharm".
 The clips are encoded in mostly h264.
 The folder structure is:

 ```bash